tudddorrr/clay/README.md

-# Koa Services
+# Koa API Services
 REST Microservices without the hassle: quick to configure, minimal boilerplate and super convenient.
-Have a look at the [docs](https://github.com/sekaru/koa-services/tree/main/docs) and [tests](https://github.com/sekaru/koa-services/tree/main/test) for examples.
+Have a look at the [docs](https://github.com/sekaru/koa-api-services/tree/main/docs) and [tests](https://github.com/sekaru/koa-api-services/tree/main/test) for examples.

 ## Installation
 ```